christian-monch/dump-things-server/README.md

 - `-c/--config`: if set, the service will read the configuration from the given path.
 Otherwise it will try to read the configuration from `<storage root>/.dumpthings.yaml`.

+- `--log-level`: set the log level for the service, allowed values are `ERROR`, `WARNING`, `INFO`, `DEBUG`.
+The default-level is `WARNING`.

+- `--sort-by`: sort results by the given fields.
+Multiple fields can be specified, e.g. `--sort-by pid --sort-by date` to define primary, secondary, etc. sorting fields.
+If a given field is not present in the record, the record will be sorted behind all records that possess the field.

 - `--error-mode`: if set, the service will run even if an error prevents it from starting properly.
-It will report the error on every request.
-This can be useful if the service is deployed automatically and a no other monitoring method is available.
+It will report that it executes in error mode on every request.
+This can be useful if the service is deployed automatically and no other monitoring method is available.

+- `--root-path`: set the ASGI `root_path` for applications sub-mounted below a given URL path.

 The service can be started with the following command: